Dimo Atanasov

-Dimo Atanasov (Димо Атанасов; born 24 October 1985, in Pavlikeni) is a Bulgarian footballer who plays as a defender or midfielder.
+Dimo Atanasov (Димо Атанасов; born 24 October 1985) is a former Bulgarian professional footballer who played as a left-back or left winger.

-Career
+Club career

 In June 2003, Atanasov joined Lokomotiv Sofia on a four-year contract for an undisclosed fee.
 On 12 November 2003, he made his Lokomotiv debut in a 3–0 victory against Sliven 2000 in the Bulgarian Cup Third Round, coming on as a substitute for Radoslav Ivanov.
 Atanasov spent 7 seasons of his career at the club of Sofia, playing in 142 games and scoring 14 goals in A PFG.

 On 24 January 2011, it was announced that Atanasov had signed with Ludogorets Razgrad on a 2 1/2-year contract.

 In February 2017, Atanasov joined Etar Veliko Tarnovo.

 International career

 Atanasov also played for the Bulgaria national under-21 football team and scored 2 goals – one in a friendly game against Republic of Macedonia and one in a qualification against Ukraine.